 - Customers may, subject to the below restrictions, travel with luggage, prams, pushchairs and sports equipment on Flytoget’s Airport Express Train services.

 - ‘Luggage’ means suitcases, bags, prams and pushchairs, sports equipment and similar paraphernalia which the passenger can carry onto the train without assistance and position in the allocated luggage space.
 Oversized luggage must be positioned in the dedicated compartment.

-- Prams and pushchairs may be conveyed as long as these can be accommodated in the dedicated space.
+- You may travel with Prams and pushchairs as long as these can be accommodated in the dedicated space.

 - ‘Sports equipment’ refers to skis, snowboards, bicycles, surf boards, wakeboards and similar paraphernalia which the passenger can carry onto the train without assistance and position in the dedicated luggage space.
 Bicycles may be conveyed against payment and must be positioned in the dedicated space.
 There is a limited number of bicycle spaces available on every train.

 - Customers who travel with pets can board any carriage except for the one marked "Quiet zone".
 Flytoget provides no guarantee that there is space available for pets.
 Pets must travel in a cage or on a lead.